 Fast as lightning or read the paper — what is your style?
 The length of time doing your duty will dictate your preferred position to poop.

 Use the quads that God gave you!
-Make sure your legs are about shoulder width apart.
+Make sure your legs are about shoulder-width apart.
 Get yourself into as close a seated position as you can.
 Don’t be afraid to shift your center of balance forward.
-If you need extra stability rest your elbows on your knees
+If you need extra stability, rest your elbows on your knees

 Some need to sit.
-Keep your eye open for small downed trees securely suspended the appropriate height over the ground.
+Keep your eye open for small downed trees securely suspended at the appropriate height over the ground.
 If you are in camp, lash a sturdy branch between two trees and dig a large hole directly underneath.
 Then sit comfortably and enjoy the view.

 Use a strap or a rope around the tree and around you under your arms; this leaves your hands free and allows for a longer process.

-Assume the squatted, seated position, but put your lower back up against a tree or rock.
+Assume the squatted, seated position but put your lower back up against a tree or rock.
 You are using your quads, but this will help your balance and buy you a few more moments before muscle fatigue sets in.

 This is a brace but with only one cheek or the side of the hip.
-Remember, for women these positions come in handy, even with you are just going No. 1.
+Remember, for women these positions come in handy, even if you are just going No. 1.
 This position is particularly useful when you need to go and all you have is an outboard motor on a boat to brace against.

-With clean up, your ultimate goal is to avoid what’s commonly known as “baboon ass.”
+With clean-up, your ultimate goal is to avoid what’s commonly known as “baboon ass.”
 If you don’t know what that is, Google it to get the picture — no words necessary.
 You may even know what it feels like to have the junk in your trunk look like that.
 Having diaper rash while you are trying to enjoy the great outdoors greatly reduces said enjoyment.

 Pro tip: Mosquitos love a stationary bare butt.
 Carry a small bottle of bug spray and give your cheeks a little mist; this will save you from embarrassing scratching later.

-What’s that Smell?
+What’s That Smell?

 When you are out on adventures like hunting, you have a lot of clothing and gear.
 Make sure they are all pulled forward out of the drop zone or moved out of the way before it is “bombs away.”
 And as for your archery release, take it off before you wipe; a knock point next to your nose will let you know if you failed to do so.